2 fall from 34 feet in Daytona Beach roller coaster derailment, fire officials say

 DAYTONA BEACH, Fla. - Two people fell to the ground from 34 feet in the air, when a roller coaster derailed on the Daytona Beach Boardwalk, fire officials said Thursday night.

-In total, 10 riders were extricated and six of those people were taken to a hospital.
+In total, 10 riders were extricated from the ride and six of those people were taken to a hospital.
 Two were transported as trauma alerts to Halifax Health.

-The Daytona Beach Fire Department hasn’t confirmed the extent of the victims’ injuries.
+The 10 riders were on board a chain of three cars, said Sasha Staton, of the Daytona Beach Fire Department.

-At last check, a fire crew was still in the process of rescuing riders.
+Two of those riders fell out of the front car, which was left dangling, officials said.

 The accident took place at the amusement park in the Boardwalk area, investigators said.